Winter of 2009–10 in Great Britain and Ireland: 2 January

 A weather front driven by a strong northerly wind brought heavy snow in north Wales, the Isle of Man and north-west England.
 Wythenshawe near Manchester Airport had 5 in of snow.
 This affected road transport on 2 January, particularly in the Greater Manchester area with conditions on the M60, M602 and M66 reported to be poor, while Snake Pass, which links Manchester with Sheffield, was closed.

 In Scotland, a number of roads across the country were closed, including three junctions of the M9, while the motorway was shut in both directions at the Newbridge Roundabout in Edinburgh during the evening because of heavy snow, and did not open again until the following day.
 Problems were also reported on the A96 and the A939.
 Rail services between Inverness and Central Scotland were also affected by poor weather.

 3 January

-Parts of northeast England and Cumbria had 6 cm of snow, and Edinburgh had 9 cm.
+Parts of north east England and Cumbria had 6 cm of snow, and Edinburgh had 9 cm.
 Europe's largest private sector weather business, MeteoGroup, announced that the previous month was the coldest December on average since 1996.
 Temperatures remained very cold on 3 January throughout Ireland and Britain, with some snow showers in Kent and north east England, although lighter than on previous days.

 Following days of disruption because of the weather, Inverness Airport finally could operate normally.
-It was announced that because of the cold snap it would be illegal to shoot reared mallard, geese, woodcock, snipe and golden plover in Scotland for two weeks from 5 to 19 January.
+Because of the cold snap, shooting of reared mallard, geese, woodcock, snipe and golden plover in Scotland was banned for two weeks from 5 to 19 January.